keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 However, there's a caveat.
-Similar to `deriving (Functor)` in Haskell, deriving a `map` implementation using `ppx_deriving` requires a type with single type parameter: `'a t`.
+Similar to `deriving (Functor)` in Haskell, deriving a `map` implementation using `ppx_deriving` requires a type with a single type parameter: `'a t`.
 We will need to rewrite our `Syntax.t` type to use a type parameter instead of being defined self-referentially.
 However, we'll be able to reclaim our monomorphic map in no time.